Penn-Lam/Latex-Notes-Templates-zh/README.md

 ## General Information.

+**This documentation can also serve as a beginner friendly guide to people writing their notes on overleaf and want to switch over to VSCode**.
 I won't be removing the information (my notes), as some might find the code for the diagrams and etc useful.
 There might be some minute mistakes here and there.

 ### Structure.
 ```